hyperledger-solang/solang/docs/language.rst

 The ``address`` type holds the address of an account.
 The length of an ``address`` type depends on the target being compiled for.
 On ewasm, an address is 20 bytes.
 Substrate has an address length of 32 bytes.
-It can be initialized with a particular hexadecimal number, called an address literal.
-Here is an example on ewasm:
+The format of an address literal depends on what target you are building for.
+On ewasm, ethereum addresses can be specified with a particular hexadecimal number.

 .. code-block:: javascript